jRDP/libjrdp/README.md

 libjrdp
 =======

 libjrdp is part of the jRDP project.
 Our goal is to implement the RDP (Remote Desktop Protocol) in Java.
+Yes, we're talking about the RDP as specified by Microsoft.
+The `mstsc.exe` client can connect to a jRDP server.
 For now we focus on the server side as there are other projects implementing RDP clients.

 Status
 ------